raquo/Airstream/README.md

 #### Stopping Observables

-Just like Observers can be added to streams, they can also be removed, e.g. with `removeObserver`.
-When you remove the last observer (internal or external) from a stream, it is said to be **stopped**.
+Just like Observers can be added to streams, they can also be removed, e.g. with `subscription.kill()`.
+When you remove the last observer (internal or external) from a stream, the stream is said to be **stopped**.
 The same domino effect as when starting streams applies, except the `onStop` method recursively undoes everything that was done by `onStart` – instead of adding an InternalObserver to parent stream, we remove it, and if that causes the grand-parent stream to be stopped, we call its `onStop` method, and the chain continues upstream.

 When the dust settles, streams that are now without observers (internal or external) will be stopped, and those that still have observers will otherwise be untouched, except they will stop referencing the now-stopped observables in their lists of internal observers.